 Physical AI Data Factory Blueprint

-16 March — NVIDIA unveils the Physical AI Data Factory Blueprint: a reference architecture for turning accelerated computing into high-quality training data for robotics, AI vision agents, and autonomous vehicles.
-This blueprint enables companies to synthetically generate training data for physical AI at scale.
+March 16 — NVIDIA unveils the Physical AI Data Factory Blueprint: a reference architecture for turning accelerated computing into high-quality training data for robotics, AI vision agents, and autonomous vehicles.
+This blueprint enables enterprises to synthetically generate training data for physical AI at large scale.

 🔗 NVIDIA Physical AI announcement